3:55 Marathon Pace Chart (5:34/km)

 Typical weekly structure

-Example key workout
+Example marathon-specific workout

-Simple pacing anchors
+Simple effort anchors

 Goal pace